Environmental solutions beyond just climate mitigation

 How it works

 Quality in carbon credit projects is determined by the source and nature of the projects.
 GreenCollar’s projects have additionalities built into their design, so they are able to provide a range of environmental solutions beyond just climate mitigation.
-We call these additionalities ‘Key Benefits’ because they aren’t just incidental.
-They are the social, cultural, economic and environmental windfalls created by carbon farming projects.
+We call these additionalities ‘key benefits’ because they aren’t just incidental.
+In addition to carbon-related benefits, projects can have social, cultural, economic and environmental benefits.

 Eligible activities that landholders can undertake to produce carbon credits include: